 Not to mention, those piles are a breeding ground for mosquitoes that carry harmful diseases and can contaminate groundwater and surface water.
 Scrap tire fires can last for months polluting the air!

 The bigger picture for Michelin is creating something more sustainable by utilizing materials that are reusable, thereby significantly reducing the environmental and economic impact.
-This process will help save energy, reduce water pollution, save trees, and reduce greenhouse gas emission.
+This process will help save energy, reduce water pollution, save trees, and reduce greenhouse gas emissions.
 The concept of 3-D printed tires from recyclable materials would improve every facet of the negative effects tires have on the environment.

 Although this is a seemingly close reality, it has a long way to go to perfection and likely exists in the distant future.
 When it comes to tires, what do you want to see in the future?